Speeding up E2B

 How FASTLOAD works

-Special fonts and non-English languages cannot be used in text mode.
+Special fonts and non-English languages are not supported in text mode.

 The system's BIOS font will be used.